|

 currency to the term when referring to the work of the American

-the torch of Realism through the 1940s and 50s, during the heyday of
+the torch of Realism during the 1940s and 50s, in the heyday of

 Jared